Local Government elections being held on 4 September 2021

 Non - residential electoral rolls

 Whether electors who aren’t on the residential rolls of local government areas are able to vote or not is often a source of confusion.
 If eligible, certain electors who do not live in the Local Government area can be included on the non-residential roll and have the right to vote at your council’s elections.

 Click here for more information about non - residential rolls

-Click here for Non-residential Individual Application (PDF 69.6KB)
+Click here for the Non-residential Individual Application form (PDF 69.6KB)

-Click here for Non-residential Nominee Application (PDF 106.9KB)
+Click here for the Non-residential Nominee Application form (PDF 106.9KB)